Muqbil al-Wadi'i: Return to Yemen

 In 1979, his stay in Saudi ended abruptly when he was indicted on suspected involvement in the Grand Mosque Seizure.
 After spending a few months in prison, Grand Mufti ibn Baz negotiated his release, though al-Wadi'i was forced to return to his home country where he would eventually become known as the father of the modern Salafi movement within Yemen.
 It was there that he began to spread the Salafi Da'wah in Yemen, with much initial opposition from the local Shafi`is, Ismailis and Zaidis.

 Al-Wadi'i went on, soon after his return to his native region, to found and establish an institute that he named Dar al-Hadith al-Khayriyya in Dammaj.
 It would become one of the most important and influential educational institutions for Salafism in the world, teaching tens of thousands of students ranging from the Arab world to Africa to Southeast Asia and the Western world.
 It was during this time that Wadi'i, along with Ja'far Umar Thalib, established close ties between Yemeni and Indonesian Salafis.

-In the 1980s, al-Wadi'i accepted grants from various sources such as Ibn Baz and the Saudi government of 15,000 Saudi Riyals every two months.
-However, his continued critique of the Saudi monarch, due to his believed wrongful imprisonment, led him to be more independent in the financing of the institute's operations.
+In the 1980s, al-Wadi'i accepted grants from various sources, such as Ibn Baz and the Saudi government, totaling 15,000 Saudi Riyals every two months.
+However, his continued critique of the Saudi monarchy,stemming from what he viewed as his wrongful imprisonment, led him to seek financial independence for the institute's operations.
+Towards the end of his life, while receiving medical treatment in Saudi Arabia prior to his death in 2001, al-Wadi'i expressed regret for his earlier stances and recanted his criticisms of the Saudi state and its leadership.

 He stated that managing the mosque and institute in Dammaj required little funding and was easily covered by local donations and zakat.
-Al-Wadi'i was opposed to the rapid expansion of the Muslim Brotherhood movement across Yemeni schools in the 1980s, and opened the Dar al-Hadith religious institute in Dammaj in order to rebut Islamist movements.
+Al-Wadi'i was opposed to the Muslim Brotherhood movement.
+He conceived the Dar al-Hadith as part of an offensive to rebut such Islamist movements.

+The Salafis who studied in Dammaj reportedly pursued an aggressive "policy of provocation" towards the Zaydis who inhabited the surrounding area, often accusing them of apostasy and sometimes even destroying their cemeteries.
+Despite this, the school enjoyed the support of both the Saudi and North Yemeni regimes.
+This situation helped sow the seeds for mounting discontent among the Zaydi population and ultimately Zaydi revivalist movements such as the Houthis.

-In 2014, al-Wadi'i's institute, Dar al-Hadith would be shut down after a long Siege of Dammaj by Houthi rebels.
-The manager of the institute, Yahya al-Hajuri, as well as thousands of foreign students were forced to relocate to Al Hudaydah Governorate.
+In 2014, the Dar al-Hadith would be shut down after a long Siege of Dammaj by Houthi rebels.
+The manager of the institute, Yahya al-Hajuri, as well as thousands of foreign students were forced to relocate to Al-Hudaydah Governorate.

 Death

 After a prolonged illness, and hospital treatment in Jeddah, Saudi Arabia, al-Wadi'i died on July 21, 2001, from either cirrhosis or liver cancer.
-His funeral prayer was performed in the Masjid al-Haram in Makkah and he was laid to rest in the Al-'Adl cemetery close to the graves of Ibn Baz and Muhammad ibn al Uthaymeen.
+His funeral prayer was performed in the Masjid al-Haram in Makkah and he was laid to rest in the al-'Adl cemetery close to the graves of Ibn Baz and Ibn Uthaymin.